phayes/sidefuzz/README.md

 #### 4. What's up with `black_box` ?

 `sidefuzz::black_box` is used to avoid dead-code elimination.
-Becauee we are interested in exercising the fuzzed code instead of getting results from it, the exported `sidefuzz` function doesn't return anything.
+Because we are interested in exercising the fuzzed code instead of getting results from it, the exported `fuzz` function doesn't return anything.
 The Rust optimizer sees all functions that don't return as dead-code and will try to eliminate them as part of it's optimizations. `black_box` is a function that is opaque to the optimizer, allowing us to exercise functions that don't return without them being optimized away.
 It should be used whenever calling a function that doesn't return anything or where we are ignoring the output returned.

 #### 5. The fuzzer gave me invalid inputs, what now?